Jason Voorhees was dead.

 "That's our killer?" said Abe.
-"He looks like a demented Wayne Gretsky."
+"Looks like demented Wayne Gretzky."

 Kate nodded.
 "Not exactly a traditional monster, is he?
-There's not much in here to suggest he's anything other than a run-of-the-mill serial killer, except for the fact the he keeps coming back from the dead."
+There's not much in here to suggest he's anything other than your average serial killer, except for the fact the he keeps coming back from the dead."

 "Assuming it's the same guy," said Abe.

 "Right.
-Hey, Hellboy said they'd tried to check this out before and the FBI wouldn't let them.
+Hey, Hellboy said you guys tried to check this out before and the FBI wouldn't let you.
 When was that?"

-"After the murders in '88.
+"After the murders in '88," said Abe.
+"I pulled the file before we left.
 There was some unusually isolated storm activity on the night of the murders and our research team thought there was enough weirdness to check it out.
-Hellboy went down there and the FBI gave him a hard time.
-He was pissed off about that for weeks."
+I didn't go, I think I was in Canada at the time.
+But Hellboy went down there.
+I guess the FBI gave him a hard time.
+His notes in the report are…colorful."

-"Ah-ha," said Kate.
-"That's why he was so grumpy at the briefing."
+"Ah," said Kate.
+"So that's why he was so grumpy at the briefing."

 Abe reached over and touched her shoulder.
 "I'm worried about him too.
-But the Professor has fought things far worse than any of us have.
+But Trevor has fought things far worse than any of us have.
 Except maybe Hellboy."

 "I hope you're right," said Kate.
-"Speaking of whom, I wish he'd come along."
+"Speaking of, I wish he'd come along."

 "Me too," Abe admitted.

 Kate turned her attention back to the file folder.
-Abe turned around and unzipped his backpack, rummaging around until he found what he was looking for.
-As they sped toward Crystal Lake and a possible encounter with a mass murderer, Abe played Tetris on the Gameboy he'd swiped from Hellboy's room.
+Getting the hint, Abe turned around and unzipped his backpack, rummaging around until he found what he was looking for – the Gameboy he'd stolen from Hellboy's room.

 Kate gave a little wave as Abe slid the van's door shut.
-As they pulled away, heading for the lake, she turned and face what was -allegedly- the Crystal Lake Public Library.
+She turned and faced what was - supposedly - the Crystal Lake Public Library.

-It was a two-story house that looked like it had been built sometime in the late dark ages.
-There was the vaguest hint of a paint clinging to the shingles, and if Kate had to guess, she would have said it was once red.
-The wooden beams of the porch were worn and worm-eaten.
+It was a two-story house that looked like it had been built sometime in the late Dark Ages.
+There was the vaguest hint of paint clinging to the shingles, and if Kate had to guess, she would have said it was once red.
+The wooden beams of the porch were worm-eaten.
 A faded sign hung near a screen door with the words "Public Library" printed on it.

-The porch steps creaked alarmingly beneath her feet.
-She quickly hopped up and reached for the rickety screen door, which, like the steps, announced her presence more loudly than any doorbell could have.
+The steps creaked beneath her feet.
+She hopped up and reached for the door, which, like the steps, announced her presence more loudly than any doorbell could have.

 To her surprise, the inside of the house was much nicer than the outside.
+What had once been a large colonial living room (and probably a kitchen and bedroom, the walls having been knocked out long ago) had been converted into a small but cozy library.
 Shelves lined almost every visible square inch of wall space, and each shelf was crammed to bursting with dusty hardcover volumes.